Last-Mile-Health/LastMileData/src/fragments_portal/md_konobo2012.md

 ### Institutional delivery

-`55.3%` of respondents reported that their last delivery was in a health facility, and `55.1%` were delivered by a “skilled provider”.
-Among those who did not deliver in a clinic, the most common reasons for delivering in one’s own village were “clinic is too far” (`70.0%`), “no transportation” (`62.3%`), and “costs too much money” (`12.5%`).
+`55.3%` of respondents reported that their last delivery was in a health facility, and `55.1%` were delivered by a "skilled provider".
+Among those who did not deliver in a clinic, the most common reasons for delivering in one's own village were "clinic is too far" (`70.0%`), "no transportation" (`62.3%`), and "costs too much money" (`12.5%`).
 Institutional delivery was very low along the Flah (`18.5%`), Tempo (`33.1%`), and Banglor (`37.0%`) axes.

 ### Postnatal care